Company Seven

 U.S. Navy Mark 45 binocular was also issued to allied forces, and some of these would be modified to better suit their missions.
 The Royal Australian Navy for example modified Mark 45’s by installing a desiccant chamber onto each prism housing, this to better deal with high humidity in their equatorial conditions.

 As was the case with the Mark XLIV by SARD, the Mark 45 came off the production line so late in the war that by then most needs for binoculars of the fleet had been met; in August 1945 when the war ended many of these had not been issued and would remain in government warehouses.
 The U.S. Navy quickly cancelled many contracts for ships and materials that were then in production; in response many factories immediately laid off workers and staff to reduce overhead and transition to peace time.
-The Hayward company ended up with stocks of new Mark 45 binoculars, parts and HOOD cases, that would not be delivered to the U.S. Government.
+The Hayward company ended up with stocks of new Mark 45 binoculars, parts and HOOD cases, that would not be delivered to the U.S. government.
 Some of the inventory on hand at Hayward were completed and branded only with “HAYWARD” white inlaid lettering on the right prism cover and with the “7 x 50” on the left cover, and these were distributed to the civilian market; lacking a serial number it is difficult to estimate how many Hayward 7x 50’s were distributed outside the military.

 Over the post-war years Mark 45 binoculars remained in service with the U.S. Navy for more than twenty years; warehoused old new stock, repair parts, and service remained available well into the Vietnam war era.
-After the Korean War a number of the used military issued Mark 45 and other models of 7x 50 too became available as surplus.
-Decades after their production some Mark 45 binoculars surplused by the Department of Defense were transferred to civilian agencies including to NOAA and to NASA.

 The production numbers of Mark 45 delivered to the Navy are similar to those of the SARD Mark XLIV, with fewer of both models completed than most other 7x 50’s.
 Today the Mark 45, like most other wartime production U.S. binoculars, are not particularly scarce though it requires some luck to find a Mark 45 that is not bound up by old grease, or beat to heck from hard use; used examples do tend to pop up for sale from time to time and some are in good to near new condition.

-Owing to some differences and comparatively scarce parts availability, servicing the Mark 45 is a bit more complicated than most others.
+Owing to some differences and comparatively scarce parts availability, servicing the Mark 45 can be a bit more complicated than most others.
 Lacking specific tools, documentation and training no amateur should attempt to disassemble and clean or repair any of these binoculars, that is if they ever hope to use them again.

 “no amateur should attempt to disassemble and clean or repair any of these binoculars … ”